italosilva01-zz/chaordic--front-end--challenge/README.md

 This project is one shorten of link.
 Done with HTML; CSS3; SASS and Javascript ES6.

 ### Sorry
-I'm making a request to a random json because I just wanted to show that I know how to make requests. ;(
+Due to lack of knowledge, I did some mergers that probably broke the repository.
+I'll still fix it
 ## In progress

 I will make o layout desktop and the shorten of link with js